OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 > Riak is expected to be deployed into secure environments, it is not a database designed for direct exposure on public networks.

-Riak does have the optional capability to enable additional security controls, controls which are disabled by default.
+Riak does have the optional capability to enable additional security controls, which are disabled by default.
 However:

 - It is commonly easier to provide stronger security controls than the Riak security measures, by using standard DevOps security tools to protect Riak;
   - Particularly when using the HTTP API, e.g. through the use of Web Application Firewalls or other HTTP proxying and filtering capability.